+The Report includes the change in mix as part of superimposed inflation.
+However, as the change in mix can be modelled, it should be a specific element of the modelling process.

 Real terms estimates

 The use of nominal terms estimates, while appropriate for expenditure projections, may lead to inappropriate comparisons when analysing the development of the NDIS.
 The 2020-21 Report gives its estimates as a percentage of GDP to give a real terms comparator, but does not gives real terms expenditure estimates.